milan-sony/mailer/README.md

 # Mailer

-A simple yet flexible email automation platform using the MERN stack that can be customized based on the needs of the company.
-The platform allows for creating, managing, and automating email campaigns while being able to adapt to different use cases and business requirements
+A simple yet flexible and easy-to-use email automation platform built with the MERN stack (MongoDB, Express.js, React, Node.js).
+It helps businesses to easily create, manage, and automate email campaigns with features like personalized content, scheduling, and system integration.
+Users can save time by creating reusable email templates for recurring tasks, reducing manual work and mistakes.
+The platform is designed to improve productivity, consistency, and scalability, making it suitable for different business needs

 ## Prerequisite